DS202-at-ISU/lab-1-lab1_team4/README.md

 This is a line from RStudio - Ryan Nagao

+This is a line from RStudio - Gavin Herum

 this was smooth once I figured out the terminal related stuff.
 THe process I went through was clone the rep and then add then commit.

 honestly this took a little longer than expected, come to realize I was missing a singular button.
 I'm using InteliJ so there was a bit of searching for help.

 The process was pretty straight-forward.
 The only issue I had was a credential check, which was easily resolved by logging in.

+This was super easy, I just use github desktop and then you just have to click 3 buttons.